 If you want the colors to fade, have fun with every shade!
 The Irish Fade Quilt is another masterpiece from Elise Lea for Robert Kaufman Fabrics.
 It follows a classic Irish chain pattern: it alternates nine-patch blocks and plain blocks with each other to create simple yet beautiful chains running across the quilt.
 It lets you play with color value and teaches you to appreciate the beauty in every hue.
 Each monochrome nine-patch block features a green shade.
 Together, they’re arranged from the darkest to the lightest value, creating a beautiful gradient effect.
 This 76 ½ inches x 76 ½ inches simple irish chain quilt pattern is definitely a must-have basic!

-Printable Irish Chain Quilt Patterns To Download From Online Shops (Paid)
+BONUS Irish Chain Quilt Patterns For Sale from Online Shops

 Never quit turning your scraps into art!
 The Irish Chain Quilt is a classic patchwork pattern favorite that will give your blank walls the nicest pop of colors.
 Each square in every nine-patch block features a unique floral detail that makes the quilt look chic and sweet.
 The combination of muted and vibrant hues elevated its beauty, making it look trendy and interesting.
 This look is achieved with the classic Irish pattern.
 Though it’s easy and simple to make, its simplicity makes it a sight of art that you would love to hang on your wall.
 Whether you’re a beginner or a long-time passionate quilter, this easy irish chain quilt pattern will give you the best time of your life!